On this page

 Verification

-#This guide is based on official USCIS instructions for Form I-907 and is updated with changes in form editions or filing rules.
+#This guide is based on official USCIS instructions for Form I-907 and is updated in response to changes in form editions or filing rules.
 Always confirm current requirements on the official USCIS website.

 FAQs